trunnion/cargo-acap/cargo-acap-build/README.md

    linked on MIPS due to interference with `libbacktrace-sys`
 * `mipsel-unknown-linux-uclibc` is again compatible but again requires an alternate libc `.so`

-`mipsisa32r2el-axis-linux-gnu` is a custom target specifically for `cargo-acap`, configured as `mipsel-unknown-linux-gnu` except with `+mips32r2,+soft-float` like `mipsel-unknown-linux-musl` and `mipsel-unknown-linux-uclibc`.
+`mipsel-axis-linux-gnu` is a custom target specifically for `cargo-acap`, configured as `mipsel-unknown-linux-gnu` except with `+mips32r2,+soft-float` like `mipsel-unknown-linux-musl` and `mipsel-unknown-linux-uclibc`.
 Additionally, this target is built with the Axis-provided GNU toolchain, since there is no commonly-distributed C toolchain with exactly the right configuration.

+### Custom other targets

+The other Axis targets:

+* `aarch64-axis-linux-gnu`
+* `armv5te-axis-linux-gnueabi`
+* `arm-axis-linux-gnueabi`
+* `armv7-axis-linux-gnueabi`
+* `armv7-axis-linux-gnueabihf`

+…are 100% identical to their usual `*-unknown-linux-*` counterparts except for having `axis` in the name.